 As this accuracy based study and all of the existing power based task research using skilled athletes (Edwards et al (2008) and Goudas et al, (2006)) replicate each other’s findings, it may be that motivational self-talk may exceed all types of instructional self-talk in all tasks for skilled athletes by boosting athletes’ confidence and reinforcing belief in natural movement processes and well-honed skills.
 This research should inform the next wave of thinking when it comes to skill execution and skills coaching of elite performing athletes in closed skill sporting tasks; ie rugby place kicking, GAA free taking, soccer free kicks, golf snooker etc

-Conversely, in another aspect of the investigation in an unskilled condition, “Externally Focused Instructional Self Talk” (Mean of 14.13) exceeded “Motivational Self Talk” (Mean of 13.23) and correlated with results shown in other studies.
+Conversely, in another aspect of the investigation in an unskilled condition, “Externally Focused Instructional Self Talk” (Mean of 14.13) exceeded “Motivational Self Talk” (Mean of 13.23) correlating with results shown in other studies and will have relevance to those learning a skill.

-This research will have implications for all skills coaches, PE teachers and sport psychologists in skill development in novice athletes and skill execution for elite level performers on closed skill tasks; ie: rugby place kickers, GAA free takers, soccer dead ball specialists, American football field goal, basketball free throw, golfers, snooker and darts players among others.
+This research will have implications for all skills coaches, PE teachers and sport psychologists in skill development for novice athletes and skill execution for elite level performers in closed skill tasks; ie: rugby place kickers, GAA free takers, soccer dead ball specialists, American football field goal, basketball free throw, golfers, snooker and darts players among others.

 Unleash Your Potential

-Keith Begley is a member of BASES and an accredited performance psychologist with the Irish Institute of Sport.
+Keith Begley is a member of BASES and an accredited sport psychology consultant with the Sport Ireland Institute.

 Find us on Facebook: Performance Psychology Ireland